exponea/exponea-android-sdk/Documentation/TRACKING_CONSENT.md

 * Tracking consent feature is disabled
 * Tracking consent feature is enabled and 'hasTrackingConsent' has 'true' value
+* AppInbox has been loaded and given MessageItem is listed in AppInbox

 If you are using `Exponea.trackAppInboxOpened` method manually and you want to avoid to consider tracking, you may use `Exponea.trackAppInboxOpenedWithoutTrackingConsent` instead.
 This method will do track event ignoring tracking consent state.